datastax/dc-failover-demo/README.md

     - Region us-west-1: 3 `m5.2xlarge` instances across 3 AZs.
 - 6 EC2 `m5.large` instances to be used for application services, one in each AZ.
 - 2 EC2 instances (size?) to be used as clients, one in each region.
-- 6 ELB, one per AZ, with health checks enabled.
+- 2 ELB, one per region, with health checks enabled.
 - 1 AWS Global Accelerator as a ELB anycast frontend (Terraform support [in progress][terraform_aws_ga]).

 ## Packer images